What are the new ‘Stratus’ Covid symptoms as cases rise across UK

 The new strain, called Stratus, has two variants, XFG and XFG.3, with some experts suggesting that the variant is known for its unique symptom of giving people a hoarse voice.

-Despite accounting for a large proportion of new cases, experts are not concerned over the spread, noting it is normal for viruses to mutate and change.
+Despite accounting for a large proportion of new cases, experts are not concerned about the spread, noting it is normal for viruses to mutate and change.

-“It is normal for viruses to mutate and change over time,” Dr Alex Allen, consultant epidemiologist of UKHSA said, adding that it continues to monitor all strains of Covid in the UK.
+“It is normal for viruses to mutate and change over time,” Dr Alex Allen, consultant epidemiologist of the UK Health Security Agency (UKHSA), said, adding that it continues to monitor all strains of Covid in the UK.

 By 10 September, the UKHSA noted a 7.6 per cent increase in coronavirus cases across England compared to the previous week, although it’s uncertain how many are linked to the XFG variant.